PROTECT YOUR HARVEST

 Why use Grain Temp Guard

 Temperature is the best indicator of grain quality.
 When there’s a significant drop in grain quality, there’s always an abnormal increase in grain temperature.
-Excessive moisture, high temperature, and poor grain condition often lead to trouble in stored grain.
+Excessive moisture, high temperature, and poor grain conditions often lead to trouble in stored grain.
 The importance of monitoring these aspects is compounded by the fact that grain is now stored longer and in larger bins than before.
-Harvesting and storing grain at a higher moisture content and the higher cost of handling and moving grain also increases the risk of problems.
-By monitoring temperature accurately, grain only needs to be turned when required.
+Harvesting and storing grain at a higher moisture content and the higher cost of handling and moving grain also increase the risk of problems.
+By monitoring temperature accurately, the grain only needs to be turned when required.
 This makes aeration systems more efficient.

 Grain is a perishable commodity and will only last so long.
 It loses its quality faster as temperature and moisture increase.
-Monitoring temperature and humidity helps grain maintain its market grade status for a longer period of time.
+Monitoring temperature and humidity helps grain maintain its market-grade status for a longer period of time.

 On the opposite end of the spectrum, temperature and humidity monitoring can prevent the overuse of aeration systems that leads to shrinkage.
-Over drying by 2-4% can cause significant bushel loss per bin resulting in thousands to tens of thousands of dollars in lost profits.
+Overdrying by 2-4% can cause significant bushel loss per bin resulting in thousands to tens of thousands of dollars in lost profits.

 How Grain Temp Guard Works